 If you’ve got enough readers’ emails to share your updates with, there is nothing that prevents you from starting to send your newsletters right away.
 But if not, please check out our guide on how to capture emails without irritating your visitors and collect as many subscribers as possible during the shortest time.

-Another important question you should resolve before starting to regularly send your emails to subscribers is how exactly to create a clickable and head-turning newsletter which is going to engage the most of your target users.
+Another important question you should resolve before starting to regularly send your emails to subscribers is how exactly to create a clickable and head-turning newsletter that is going to engage most of your target users.

-Even if the entire engagement is not your very first aim, you should just learn the basics on how to build the structure of newsletter to make people although open it and get interested.
+Even if the entire engagement is not your very first aim, you should just learn the basics of how to build the structure of a newsletter to make people although open it and get interested.